On Thursday I had a job interview at Havant

 Almost immediately I spotted the two chapels, and they were in a wonderful condition.
 It is always nice to see intact chapels, far too many of them have been demolished over the years.

 My intention was to photograph as many graves as I could and go as far into the cemetery as was feasible in roughly an hour.
-I had no idea how many CWGC graves there were, but I was going to try get at least 100 in the short time that I had.
+I had no idea how many CWGC graves there were because I had not intended gravehunting the cemetery in the first place. but I was going to try get at least 100 in the short time that I had.
 The standard of graves was varied, although a lot in the area where I was had old stones, and many of them were of poor legibility.
 I was not too interested in photographing headstones though, only the CWGC graves and they were scattered all through the cemetery

 The cemetery was laid out reasonably easily in that there were pathways and that made things easier because I could work my way through an area and did not have to remember if I had been there before or not.

 As I walked the lines I realised that an hour would not even get me close to the 567 CWGC graves in the cem, in fact this was a major expedition type cemetery rather than a quick photography session.
 I was taking two shots of each grave just in case my focusing skills were bad, I had found that my camera occasionally struggled to focus on the more rough standard white headstones so I always tried to get two shots of each stone and then choose which was the better image.
 And like Southampton, Portsmouth had lost a lot of its property and citizens during the wartime bombing of the city.
 A memorial

 commemorates those who lost their lives in the bombing.

 It is quite sobering to look back on this period in England and the effect that the bombing had on the country.
 Southampton and Portsmouth were big targets for the Luftwaffe and Portsmouth is home to the Naval Dockyard and it was a major target, unfortunately bombs often ended up hitting civilian targets and that is why memorials such as this exist.